realmayus/clipbot/README.md

 9. Click on "Save"
 10. Copy something to your clipboard and then click the icon in your system tray and click "Send Clipboard"
 11. Done!
 Profit!

+## Questions?
+Bugs?
+Please, for god's sake, file a bug report if you have found any bugs or have any questions!
+I am so happy to help you!
+There are no dumb questions!